la334/MGT/README.md

 CONFIGURE INSTRUCTIONS
 ----------------------
-This project requires the camlp4o syntax.
+This project requires the camlp4o syntax and OCamlMake.

 RUN INSTRUCTIONS
 ----------------